 Timelines are used by historians to sequence time and order important events chronologically.
-They help divide large sections of time into smaller periods so that events (like the births and deaths of important people, wars and discoveries) can be arranged in the correct order.
+They help divide large sections of time into smaller periods so that events (like the births and deaths of important people, wars an discoveries) can be arranged in the correct order.

-Timelines can look quite different, but essentially they all work in the same way.
+Timelines can look guite different, but essentially the all work in the same way.
 There are some basic steps you need to follow when constructing timelines.
-You should already be familiar with these steps, but Source HT.14 provides a simple example and some basic reminders.
+You should already be familiar with these steps, but Source provides a simple example and some basic reminders.

-Work out the length of time you want to represent on your timeline, then divide it evenly into suitable blocks of time - in this case, 50 years, A timeline showing what you did yesterday might be divided into hours; one showing key events in the 19th century might be divided into decades.
+Step 1 Work out the length of time you want to represent on your timeline, then divide it evenly into suitable blocks of time - in this case, 50 years, A timeline showing what you did yesterday might be